-Each subsidiary is incorporated under the laws of the state or country in which the principal office is situated, except for RBC Holdings (USA) Inc., RBC USA Holdco Corporation and RBC Dain Rauscher Corp. which are incorporated under the laws of the state of Delaware, U.S.
+Each subsidiary is incorporated or organized under the laws of the state or country in which the principal office is situated, except for RBC Holdings (USA) Inc., RBC USA Holdco Corporation and RBC Dain Rauscher Corp., which are incorporated under the laws of the State of Delaware, U.S., and RBCF L.P., which is organized under the laws of the State of Nevada.
 The carrying value (in millions of dollars) of voting shares is stated as the bank's equity in such investments.
 The subsidiaries have outstanding non-voting shares of which the bank, directly or indirectly, owns 100%.

-RBC Holdings (Delaware) Inc. owns 3.70% and Prism Financial Corporation owns 6.25% of RBC Centura Banks, Inc.
+RBC USA Holdco Corporation owns 4.78% and Prism Financial Corporation owns 5.17% of RBC Centura Banks, Inc.